 The booking applications do not know and need not know how the API works internally.
 All they are required to do is pass the booking information in a well-defined format to the API and wait for the response.

 Similarly, any application/mobile app can use an API or expose an API to other software.

 The software applications are developed in pieces.
 To avoid writing a piece of software multiple times in different places, it is written as a reusable component.

 Such a reusable component is then exposed to other components and applications via an interface i.e. API.

 The API helps in making the component standard, reusable, easily understood by the users, and abstract.
 The abstraction helps in exposing only minimum relevant information to other entities and protect the business logic to perform an action.

-Making reusable APIs not only benefit the users, but it also makes easy the developers life as well.
+Making reusable APIs not only benefits the users, but it also makes easy the developer’s life as well.
 The defined scope of API helps in the designing, testing, building, managing, and versioning of the component.